Otumian-empire/sicp-python/README.md

 # sicp-python
 I read chapter 1 and some part of chapter 2, basically all were about procedures and data.
 Trying to implement some of these codes in python but at this time, writing a test along side it.
-A coverage test worked well.

 ## Unit testing
 To run the test, use the commands,